What is the minimum age and group size requirements?

 Can I bring my CPAP/sleeping device?

-There are a few modern outlets on the submarine for a CPAP or other medically necessary sleeping device.
-Guests should bring their own extension cord.
-There are not enough outlets for charging phones overnight.
+There are a few modern outlets available on the submarine for a CPAP or other medically necessary sleeping device.
+It is recommended that guests bring their own extension cord.

 My group has members of both genders, what do we do about sleeping arrangements?